Aatmaj9/ROS1-Arduino/README.md

 You have to generate the ros_lib library and save it in the Linux Arduino environment.

-You should have pre-installed ros noetic and rosserial_arduino package on your Ubuntu 20.04 laptop.
+You should have pre-installed ros noetic and rosserial_arduino package on your Ubuntu 20.04 .

 Generate the ros_lib folder -